 Synthetic dyes chemistry, shifted the international commerce for many countries controlling the trade of coloring matters for the textile industry.

-As organic chemistry met new and challenging fields, basic industrial chemistry met new production processes, improved and scaled in order to cope with the growing demand for it’s products.
+As organic chemistry met new and challenging fields, basic industrial chemistry met new production processes, improved and scaled up in order to cope with the growing demand for it’s products.

 The time was right for CUF.